arashabe/ANTLR-PyQtCodeChecker/README.md

 # <img src="images/logo.png" alt="App Screenshot" width="40"/>  **ANTLR4-BugBuster**

-This project was developed for the ["Formal Languages and Compilers"](https://unibg.coursecatalogue.cineca.it/insegnamenti/2023/3212_35538_10011/2021/3212/89?coorte=2022&schemaid=68842) course, which is part of the master's degree program in Computer Engineering.
+This project was developed for the [**Formal Languages and Compilers**](https://unibg.coursecatalogue.cineca.it/insegnamenti/2023/3212_35538_10011/2021/3212/89?coorte=2022&schemaid=68842) course, which is part of the master's degree program in Computer Engineering.
 It aims to create a **code analyzer** capable of detecting lexical, syntactic, and semantic errors in a simple programming language based on a **Java-like grammar** defined by a custom grammar.

 The grammar, while not complete, was designed to explore the capabilities of **ANTLR4** and demonstrate how to bridge theoretical concepts with practical applications.
 The project aims to showcase the process of building a lexer and parser for a Java-like language, integrating these components with a **PyQt5**-based user interface to allow interactive analysis of code.